Planning a holiday in Spain? Need Accommodation on the fly or in advance?

 - 1 nights accommodation in Madrid, so we could recoup the day of arrival.

 Now, this isn’t saying we didn’t do a ton, and I mean a ton, of research in advance.
-In fact, I had planned several different itineraries.
+In fact, I had planned several different itineraries and even found some great marbella luxury real estate options.
 Our plan was to drive and explore as much of the coast line as we could.
 We knew we wanted to live along the coast somewhere between Valencia and Malaga.
 We would stop along the way, where ever it “felt” right.
 We planned to drive along the N 340 rather than the A 7 or AP 7 Highways.
 This way we would be certain not to miss a small town or village that may have been of interest to us.
 We had a list of general areas and links to some sample accommodations, within our budget.

 Links to the hotels in this table are at the bottom of the post.

 By doing this, we had no idea where we were going to be sleeping each night.
 We would get up early, eat breakfast and head out for the day.
 Each day around 4pm, we would find a Wi-Fi hot spot (Usually a McDonald’s) and browse the net for a rental.
 This was an odd holiday in Spain, but it worked well for what we were trying to accomplish.
 Every day faithfully, we would try hotel consolidators (Hotwire, Priceline, etc), but oddly enough it seemed we booked nearly every night via Booking.com.